 5 sessions (one week)

 The International Institute of Metropolitan Detroit

-The last day will be dedicated to creating a slide show of their best work and student presentations for our parents.
+The last day will be dedicated to creating a presentation of their best work for our parents.

 *Participants must have a DSLR (digital camera with manual controls and interchangeable lenses) or any digital camera that can operate in manual mode.
 A passion for photography is a plus!

 Location: A detailed email will be sent regarding the meeting location at IIMD.